Even in the digital age, paper is still very much a modern reality. Don’t let it be a burden. Instead, manage it all with Evernote.

 Scanning doesn’t destroy documents, it allows you to preserve them for generations to come.
 This is why we’ve built our products to work with paper as elegantly as possible.

-We recommend Scannable and the ScanSnap Evernote Edition Scanner.
+We recommend Scannable.
 Scannable turns any iPhone or iPad into a mobile scanner, capturing the paper in your life quickly and beautifully.
-It connects to the ScanSnap Evernote Edition to let anyone in the home or office use it for any stack of paper.
-Use them together to collect everything from instruction manuals, the kids’ homework, and bank statements to work documents and meetings notes.
+Use it (or the camera feature built into Evernote on your mobile device) to collect everything from instruction manuals, the kids’ homework, and bank statements to work documents and meetings notes.

 3. Manage business cards like a pro